Knowledge Base Sections ▾

 What this means for investors

-Linux spawned a trillion-dollar ecosystem.
-Red Hat — acquired by IBM for $34 billion.
+Linux birthed a multi-trillion dollar ecosystem.
+Red Hat — acquired by IBM for $34B.
 Canonical (Ubuntu) — became the standard for servers and IoT.
-Android — a trillion-dollar ecosystem running on the Linux kernel.
-Thousands of companies built businesses on open source software, without even touching the kernel's source code — they built on top: tools, services, integrations.
+Android — an ecosystem worth over $1T, powered by the Linux kernel.
+Thousands of companies built businesses on open software without even touching the kernel source code — they built on top: tools, services, integrations.

-- Infrastructure: GPU providers (Spheron), node monitoring, analytics tools.
+- Infrastructure: GPU providers (Spheron), node monitoring, analytics tools

 Want to learn more?